 Since robust experimental design applies to all aspects of a study, in our 1980s scenario, you can be sure the peer reviewers would want to see data to support that your antibody is specific and sensitive in the applications and assays that you use it in.
 In other words, you'd need to spend more time generating validation data before you could publish.
 To go from immunization to a polyclonal antibody takes months, developing a monoclonal antibody can take up to or over a year, and validation testing can add yet more time.
 In the 1980s, you would be both designing and executing your own antibody validation testing, and optimizating your protocols.
 It’s a safe bet that it would be something you’d spend a lot of time thinking about.
 All of this lead time prior to experimental scale-up and data collection and analysis would be worth it, however, because you would be able to trust your results and be confident when it comes time to publish.

 The Modern RUO Antibody Marketplace

-Now let’s fast forward to today.
+Now, let’s fast forward to today.
 There are still research labs that choose to make and validate their own antibodies, such as labs that study somewhat specialized research areas or use less-common model organism species.
-But it’s much more likely that your first instinct will be to read the literature and type search terms into Google or Baidu, or go to a reagent-focused shopping engine such as Biocompare, CiteAb, or Antibody Resource.
-This allows you to compare antibodies, before choosing one to buy and have shipped to your lab.
+But it’s much more likely that your first instinct will be to read the literature and type search terms into Google or Baidu or go to a reagent-focused shopping engine such as Biocompare, CiteAb, or Antibody Resource.
+This allows you to compare antibodies before choosing one to buy and have shipped to your lab.
 Today, antibody end-users (i.e., researchers) are aware of the reproducibility crisis that we introduced in the first Antibody Essentials blog.
-During the reagent selection and shopping process, they will evaluate the validation data supplied by the antibody manufacturer and compare with data generated by other scientists using that antibody that has been published in research journals.
+During the reagent selection and shopping process, researchers will evaluate the validation data supplied by the antibody manufacturer and compare it with data generated by other scientists using that antibody that has been published in research journals.

 Questions to Ask When Selecting Antibodies for Your Experiment